 Napa DUI Defense Law Firm

 When you are arrested for driving-under-the-influence in California, two cases are started, one with the Department of Motor Vehicles (DMV) and one with the court.
 The arresting police officer should have confiscated your driver's license and given you a pink DS-367 form, which serves as a temporary license and a formal notice of license suspension until you have the DMV case resolved.
 It is crucial that you request an administrative hearing with the DMV within ten (10) days of your arrest or have a Napa DUI lawyer do this for you.
-If you do not request a hearing within this ten-day period, your license will automatically be suspended 30 days from the date of your arrest.
+If you do not request a hearing within this ten-day period, you may be suspended or required to install a breathing device on your vehicle.

 The administrative hearing is conducted by a DMV employee who will review the police report and any evidence presented in order to make a determination as to whether your driver's license should be suspended or revoked.
 At this hearing, your Napa DUI lawyer can present rebuttal evidence, call witnesses, and utilize other legal strategies in order to help you retain your driving privileges.
 After this, the DMV hearing officer will review all of the evidence presented and send a formal written notice to your Napa DUI attorney.
 This generally takes anywhere from two weeks or more to occur.

-Benefits of Requesting a Hearing and Hiring a Napa DUI Attorney
+Benefits of Requesting a Hearing and Hiring Attorney Eloy Trujillo

 We have been able to obtain an extension to the 30-day temporary license issued at the time of your arrest.
 Sometimes, this extension can be for several months until a client's DMV hearing is held.
 Hiring a skilled Napa DUI attorney can provide you with the best possible outcome at the hearing.
 Attempting to handle things on your own almost always results in a loss of driving privileges.
 Contact us today for a Napa DUI case review and preserve your right to drive!